fighter-lee/MyApplication/goodStudy/test4.md

 　　D. The influence of consumer culture.

 　　27. What was the original purpose of grade forgiveness?
+(A)

 　　A. To help freshmen adapt to college learning.